Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 | 5 |  250 |
 | ... | ...|

 Asynchronous vibration occurs when there is a non-integer relationship between the shaft speed and the excitation frequency.
+We typically do not express asynchronous vibration as a non-integer EO, but would simply report the natural frequency without relation to the shaft speed.

 Synchronous vibration is more difficult to measure than asynchronous vibration.
 The reason for this will become apparent by the end of the chapter.
 This tutorial focuses on synchronous vibration.

 ## Why do blades vibrate?

 A popular textbook [@rao1991turbomachine] on rotor blade vibration offers one explanation.
 It is said that a blade experiences a pressure fluctuation every time it passes a stator vane.
 The number of stator vanes multiplied by the shaft speed gives us the excitation frequency, also called the Nozzle Passing Frequency (NPF).
 Stator vanes definitely cause vibration, but is it responsible for causing damage?

 Structures theoretically have an infinite number of modes.
 However, the first few modes have the least damping, and the highest frequency response function (FRF) amplitudes.
 It is a generally accepted practice to disregard all modes except the first few when performing modal analysis.
 The first few modes are therefore the most likely to cause damage.